Kamony/stress-in-workplace/src/pages/activities/index.md

       In addition to the rich academic debates, the workshop featured a diverse cultural program that allowed participants to network and enjoy shared activities outside the lecture halls.
 This workshop was a valuable contribution to all involved and reinforced collaboration between universities and industrial partners in the field of workplace stress management.
     image: /img/marvin-meyer-syto3xs06fu-unsplash.jpg
+  - name: Questionnaire for Stress Management in SMEs
+    text: >-
+      The developed questionnaire serves as a comprehensive tool designed to analyze and address workplace stress management practices in small and medium-sized enterprises (SMEs) across participating countries.
+Created collaboratively by the project team, it is available in four language versions—Czech, Slovak, Hungarian, and Polish—ensuring cultural and linguistic relevance for each region.

+      The questionnaire aims to systematically gather insights on:

+      \- Awareness and knowledge of stress management issues within companies.Implementation and effectiveness of stress management strategies.

+      - Identification and assessment of work-related stressors.

+      - Evaluation of coping strategies utilized by employees and organizations.

+      - Exploration of the economic aspects related to workplace stress.

+      Additionally, the questionnaire incorporates questions regarding the organizational profile, enabling a deeper understanding of the context in which these stress management practices operate.

+      The tool is designed for use with small and medium-sized enterprises, with a focus on gathering data from a diverse range of industries.
+This approach ensures that the findings reflect the varied nature of business environments and the specific challenges SMEs face in managing workplace stress.

+      The questionnaire is structured for electronic distribution and optimized for use via digital platforms, facilitating streamlined data collection and analysis.
+To ensure a consistent approach across regions, each national team was tasked with translating and disseminating the questionnaire, adapting it to their local context while maintaining alignment with the overall research objectives.

+      This questionnaire represents a critical component of the project, supporting the development of actionable insights and recommendations for improving stress management practices in SMEs.
+    image: /img/dotazník.jpg
   - name: The common monograph "Readiness of small and medium-sized enterprises in V4 for stress management interventions."
     text: The monograph will consist of a description of the current state of the